parallelcomputingabo/Homework-3/README.md

 Welcome to the third homework assignment of the Parallel Programming course!
 In Assignment 2, you optimized matrix multiplication using cache-friendly blocked multiplication and OpenMP for CPU parallelism.
-In this assignment, you will take matrix multiplication to the GPU using **CUDA**, NVIDIA’s parallel computing platform.
+In this assignment, you will take matrix multiplication to the GPU using **CUDA**, NVIDIA's parallel computing platform.
 Your task is to implement matrix multiplication on the GPU, optimize it using CUDA-specific techniques, and compare its performance with your CPU-based implementations from Assignment 2.